caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

     - *Answer: Trial lawyers.
 Leading questions get struck from the court record.*

+## SLIDE 41
   - **Rhetorical questions:** Questions that are posed to make a point rather than be answered.
 Also, a question with an obvious answer.
 Example: "Is there anything more miserable than a long web form?"

 *There are several types of open questions.
 However, there is only one type of closed question, which is a question that can be answered yes/no.*

+## SLIDE 42
+**Closed questions:**

+- Invite a short, focused answer.
+- Are usually answered with a "Yes" or "No.""
+- Examples: "Do you smoke?"
+"Did you feed the cat?"
+  - Ask a TA to share an example of a real-world closed question a design team would ask.

+- A user researcher and interviewer want to avoid closed question types.

 **Why "Funnel" Questions?**